 By 1827 the mill was owned by two men connected with the hosiery trade in Leicester – Thomas Hitchcock and John Sultzer, who produced carpets and knitting yarns from the premises.
 From that time until 1841 Hitchcock lived in the mill house and operated the mill, but in 1848 only Sultzer (who was Mayor of Lichfield) was recorded as the owner.
 In 1850 the mill produced lace, and silk coach trimmings.

 In 1889 Arthur Hinckley died while living at the property.
 In his will he left some valuable artefacts including a full feather quill silver pen given to Dr. Samuel Johnson on completion of the dictionary plus a walking stick and snuff box previously belonging to David Garrick.

 The delightful rural scene at Pones Mill later turned into a beautiful half-timbered Netherstowe House residence surrounded by old trees, wild flowers and green fields.
 Two bundles of deeds held by the hotel show that the property changed hands frequently during the 20th century.

 Colinette Gordon Compton - a resident of Netherstowe House between 1937 to 1941 – has kindly shared her fond memories of Netherstowe House during her early childhood; you can read her story in our hotel brochure.

 Just over five years ago…

-Netherstowe House was transformed by the current owners – the Heathcote family – into a boutique hotel and restaurant.
+Netherstowe House was transformed by the current owners – the Heathcote family – into a boutique hotel with serviced apartments.
 The family, have owned Netherstowe House for many years, initially as much-loved family home.
 Fortunate to have travelled the world, sampling the very finest hospitality, our core purpose at Netherstowe House is to make people happy by delivering sincere, five-star hospitality.